tkyg/bloggers_digest/README.md

 To read my blog on how to perform CRUD in Ruby on Rails [Click Here](https://medium.com/@ttenkyong/crud-in-rails-8e25a8f563d1)
 Or to read about Rails Generators [Click Here](https://medium.com/@ttenkyong/rails-generator-the-basics-e132c616b9ec)

+For a quick walk-through of my full-stack project, and available features [Click Here](https://youtu.be/EmxhXOaBK40)

 ## Installation
 1. Fork and clone the repo
-2. Cd into the project and run npm install
+2. Cd into a file and run npm install
-3. Run the json-server with: npm run server
-4. In a new terminal Run the React server with: npm start
+3. In a new terminal Run the React server with: npm start
-5. In another terminal Run the Rails Server with: rails s
+4. In another terminal Run the Rails Server with: rails s

 This project is scaffolded so that you can build a React frontend and Rails backend together, and easily deploy them to Render.